Working Holiday Gap Year Programs

 No matter how many tips and tricks you follow, you’re always going to need a base amount of money to travel during your gap year.
-You may have decided that you want to take a break between higher education or your career, but can you afford it?
-You're in luck!
 Turning your gap year into a working holiday is a great way to boost your funds and get an in-depth look at someplace else in the world.
 Staying in one place longer and working allows you to immerse yourself in the culture and really get to know your temporary home, plus it looks great on your resume.

 Some of the greatest satisfactions from living abroad include finally having a favorite coffee shop, being able to give tourists directions, and speaking a bit of the local language.
 Allow yourself to experience these simple pleasures by not only traveling abroad but taking a working holiday.
 No matter what climate, landscape, or job type interests you, there’s an opportunity for you!

 But how can you do a working holiday abroad?
 Where is the best place to do a working holiday abroad?
 What kind of working holiday jobs are there?
 In this guide, we'll help you sort through the details to help you plan and organize your working holiday adventure.

 Numerous countries have visa classes solely designated to promote working holidays.
 Depending on your country of residence, you could have several options.
 Americans, Canadians, Australians, New Zealanders, and Japanese citizens have many countries to choose from when selecting a working holiday.

-A working holiday in Australia is a classic choice.
-Open to Americans, Canadians, New Zealanders, UK, and Japanese citizens, among others.
+- Australia: A working holiday in Australia is a classic choice.
+Their visa is open to Americans, Canadians, New Zealanders, UK, and Japanese citizens, among others.
 This visa will allow you to work for up to one year in Australia legally.
 However, on this visa, you can't work in the same job for longer than six months -- so plan to do some traveling as well!